twrchtrwyth/pelican/content/markdown_syntax_test.md

 In the unrendered document, below this line are the links to some of those specified above.

-[put what you like here]: https://duckduckgo.com
+[Put what you like here]: https://duckduckgo.com
 [1]: https://duckduckgo.com
-[this bit of text is the link]: https://guybrushthreepwood.noho.st/the-library-of-babel/index.html
+[this bit of text is the link]: https://duckduckgo.com

 ## Images